billpine/LCR_counts/README.md

 # LCR_counts
-Example code and datafile for manuscript
+Example code and datafile for manuscript that is in review